Application Programming Overview

 Data Access Layer

-The data access layer of an application written using MYOB Acumatica Framework is implemented as a set of data access classes (DACs) that wrap data from database tables or data received through other external sources (such as Amazon Web Services).
+The data access layer of an application written by using the MYOB Acumatica Framework is implemented as a set of data access classes (DACs) that wrap data from database tables or data received through other external sources (such as Amazon Web Services).

 The instances of data access classes are maintained by the business logic layer.
 Between requests, these instances are stored in the session.
 On a standalone MYOB Acumatica server, session data is stored in the server memory.
 In a cluster of application servers, session data is serialized and stored in a high-performance remote server through a custom optimized serialization mechanism.